Sum 41: 2022–2025: Heaven :x: Hell, final tour, Canadian Music Hall of Fame induction, and disbandment

-On February 22, 2022, the band announced a U.S. tour with Simple Plan called the Blame Canada tour set to run from April to August 2022.
+On February 22, 2022, the band announced a U.S. tour with Simple Plan called the Blame Canada tour that ran from April to August 2022.

-On March 23, 2022, the band announced their eighth studio album, Heaven and Hell, which is set to be a double album.
+On March 23, 2022, the band announced their eighth studio album, Heaven :x: Hell, a double album.
 Heaven will return to the pop punk sound of the band's early career while Hell is a continuation of the band's more recent heavier metal sound.